Fierykev/LDPRT/README.md

 choosing several randomly generated paths, the subsurface scattering of skin is approximated.
 After moving a set distance, the path is randomly rotated by a certain number of degrees before proceeding.
 Hence, subsurface scattering is implemented via monte carlo integration.

+<p align="center">In the
-In the below image, note how the area below the cheek is lit although the light source is on the other side of the model.
+below image, note how the area below the cheek is lit although the light source is on the other side of the model.</p>

-<p align="center">Left side is green color bleed; Right side is red color bleed:</p>

 <p align="center"><img src="media/image9.png" width="400" height="400" /></p>